Montessori

-If you have a current kindergartner enrolled in Helena Public Schools, now is the time to join the lottery for a first-grade Montessori slot!
+If you have a student enrolled to start kindergarten in Helena Public Schools this fall, now is the time to join the lottery for a kindergarten Montessori slot!

 It’s simple to apply: